aniketjivani/ApproxBI/README.md

 4. Is there a nice way to do kernel operations in Fourier space ala FNOs?

 5. Connections to other divergence measures?

+Major Pending:

+1. Composition of $T$ in the style of normalizing flows / CNFs to test kernel hyperparameter optimization

+2. SVGD for BNNs - figure out posterior sampling for target pdf $p$